Creations in Fibre

 100 CONTEMPORARY INTERNATIONAL ARTISTS Volume 2, 2011,

 published by the European Communities Artists Library, Barcelona Spain & The Museum of the Americas, Florida U.S.A.

 and other publications.

-located in White Rock, British Columbia.
-Thirty-five minutes from Vancouver, home of the
+located in Chilliwack, in the Fraser Valley of British Columbia.
+Sixty minutes from Vancouver, home of the

-2010 Winter Olympics and five minutes from the U.S./Canada border.
+2010 Winter Olympics, and twenty-five minutes from the U.S./Canada border.

-For over three decades she created woven tapestries using hand dyed and hand spun fiber.
+For over three decades she created woven tapestries using hand dyed and hand spun fibre.

 She currently uses various methods of surface design on silk, wool, linen